Learning Interpretable Models Using Uncertainty Oracles: Appendix

 The motivation for using different feature spaces is that the combination $(\mathcal{O}, f_{\mathcal{O}})$ may be known to work well together and/or a pre-trained oracle might be available only for this combination.

 We illustrate this application with the example of predicting nationalities from surnames of individuals.
-Our dataset \cite{NLP-Pytorch} contains examples from $18$ nationalities: \emph{Arabic, Chinese, Czech, Dutch, English, French, German, Greek, Irish, Italian, Japanese, Korean, Polish, Portuguese, Russian, Scottish, Spanish, Vietnamese}.
-The representations and models are as follows: \begin{enumerate} \item The oracle model is a \emph{Gated Recurrent Unit (GRU)} \cite{cho-etal-2014-learning}, that is learned on the sequence of characters in a surname.
-The GRU is calibrated with \emph{temperature scaling} \cite{rnn_calibration}. \item The interpretable model is a DT, where the features are character n-grams, $n \in {1, 2, 3}$.
-The entire training set is initially scanned to construct a n-gram vocabulary, which is then used to create a sparse binary vector per surname - $1$s and $0$s indicating the presence and absence of a n-gram respectively. \end{enumerate} Figure \ref{fig:rnn_dt_scehmatic} shows a schematic of the setup.
+Our dataset \citep{NLP-Pytorch} contains examples from $18$ nationalities: \emph{Arabic, Chinese, Czech, Dutch, English, French, German, Greek, Irish, Italian, Japanese, Korean, Polish, Portuguese, Russian, Scottish, Spanish, Vietnamese}.
+The representations and models are as follows: \begin{enumerate} \item The oracle model is a \emph{Gated Recurrent Unit (GRU)} \citep{cho-etal-2014-learning}, that is learned on the sequence of characters in a surname.
+The GRU is calibrated with \emph{temperature scaling} \citep{rnn_calibration}. \item The interpretable model is a DT, where the features are character n-grams, $n \in {1, 2, 3}$.
+The entire training set is initially scanned to construct an n-gram vocabulary, which is then used to create a sparse binary vector per surname - $1$s and $0$s indicating the presence and absence of an n-gram respectively. \end{enumerate} Figure \ref{fig:rnn_dt_scehmatic} shows a schematic of the setup.

-The n-gram representation leads to a vocabulary of $\sim 5000$ terms, that is reduced to $600$ terms based on a $\chi^2$-test in the interest of lower running time (see Section \ref{sec:appendix_dt_feat_sel}, Appendix, for details).
+The n-gram representation leads to a vocabulary of $\sim 5000$ terms, that is reduced to $600$ terms based on a $\chi^2$-test in the interest of lower running time.
 DTs of different $depth \leq 15$ were trained.
 A budget of $T=3000$ iterations was used, and the relative improvement in the $F1$ macro score (as in Equation \ref{eqn:delta_f1}) is reported, averaged over three runs.
 Figure \ref{fig:rnn_to_dt_improvements} shows the results.

 We see large improvements at small depths, that peak with $\delta F1=83.04\%$ at $depth=3$, and then again at slightly larger depths, which peak at $depth=9$ with $\delta F1=12.34\%$.

 To obtain a qualitative idea of the changes in the DT using a oracle produces, we look at the prediction rules for \emph{Polish} surnames, when DT $depth=3$.
 For each rule, we also present examples of true and false positives.\\